rharkes/pyterastitcher_test/README.md

 # pyterastitcher_test
-minimal example to run terastitcher
+Minimal example to run terastitcher

+## Steps
+* Generate the demo-data with ImageJ
+* Generate the .xml file with Python
+* Run the .xml with Terastitcher